Muslim conquest of Khorasan

-The Muslim conquest of Khorasan was the last phase of the heavy war between the Rashidun caliphate against the Sassanid Empire.
+The Muslim conquest of Khorasan, or Arab conquest of Khorasan, was the last phase of the heavy war between the Arab Rashidun caliphate against the Sasanid Empire.

 Background

-In 642 the Sassanid Empire was nearly destroyed and almost all parts of Persia were conquered, except parts of Khorasan, which were still held by Sassanids.
-Khorasan was the second largest province of the Sassanid Empire.
+In 642 the Sasanid Empire was nearly destroyed and almost all parts of Persia were conquered, except parts of Khorasan, which were still held by Sasanids.
+Khorasan was the second largest province of the Sasanid Empire.
 It stretched from what is now north-eastern Iran, Afghanistan and Turkmenistan.
 Its capital was Balkh, in present-day northern Afghanistan.
 In 651 after Yazdegerd III was murdered by Mahuy Suri, the marzban or administrator of Marw, Tabaristan was afterwards invaded by the Muslim Arabs.

 During Rashidun and Umayyad era

 Beginning of conquest

-The mission of conquering Khurasan was assigned to Ahnaf ibn Qais and Abdullah ibn Aamir.
-Abdullah marched from Fars and took a short and less frequent route via Rayy.
+The mission of conquering Khurasan was assigned to Ahnaf ibn Qais and Abd Allah ibn Amir, as well as Abu Mansur Muhammad, commander of the cavalry.
+Abd Alah marched from Fars and took a short and less frequent route via Rayy.
 Ahnaf then marched north direct to Merv, in present Turkmenistan.
 Merv was the capital of Khurasan and here Yazdegerd III held his court.
 On hearing of the Muslim advance, Yazdegerd III left for Balkh.
 No resistance was offered at Merv, and the Muslims occupied the capital of Khurasan without a fight.